London Tube

 The Roundel is the underground's logo.
 Its circular design with a red, white, and blue stripe in the centre dates back to 1900.
 It was inspired by the posters of the Paris metro.

-Finally, the trilogy is completed by the "Johnston" typology, which can be seen on the map and on all the Underground signage, extending its use to the Overground and the railways that are part of the TfL.
-This typology was especially designed for the tube.
+Finally, the trilogy is completed by the "Johnston" typography, which can be seen on the map and on all the Underground signage, extending its use to the Overground and the railways that are part of the TfL.
+This typography was especially designed for the tube.

 Questions and answers